VenueDriver/Vagrant-Chef-LEMP-stack/README.md

 * Spin up your Vagrant virtual machine with ```vagrant up```.
 Vagrant will automatically download a virtual machine .iso file, create a new Virtual Box instance from it, and then provision (configure) the virtual machine using Chef.
-The end result will be a virtual machine with the full prinsto.com technology stack, with this project's source code mapped to a shared folder that can be accessed from your native tools in your host OS, and also from the technology stack inside of the Vagrant virtual machine.
+The end result will be a virtual machine with the full LEMP technology stack, with this project's source code mapped to a shared folder that can be accessed from your native tools in your host OS, and also from the technology stack inside of the Vagrant virtual machine.
 * You should now be able to access [http://localhost:7777/info.php](http://localhost:7777/info.php) from your host OS to see PHP info.
+The root of the web site is in ```/vagrant``` in the VM.
 * SSH to the Vagrant VM with ```vagrant ssh```.
 * Switch into this project's shared code folder with ```cd /vagrant```.
 From your terminal, you are now operating in a simulated production environment.
 If you run a Rake task or start